b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 is customary to end the name of the function with `!` (exclamation mark draws attention).

 Additionally, observe that `T` can be of any type, but we require `newElt` to be of the same type as the elements in `vect`.
-Moreover, since we modify the arguments we wrote `return nothing` (to be explicit we do not retur a thing) and removed returned type after functions name, i.e. we used [`) where T` instead of `)::T where T`].
+Moreover, since we modify the arguments we wrote `return nothing` (to be explicit we do not return a thing) and removed returned type after the function's name, i.e. we used [`) where T` instead of `)::T where T`].

 Let's see how the function works.